World's largest crypto exchange, known for its wide range of trading options, low fees, and strong security features.

 The profits you make will be denominated in the coin which you are trading; however, you must of course pay back the coins you have borrowed (with a small interest fee) before you can make a withdrawal.
 Like Leveraged trading, you also run the risk of getting margin called, which is the same thing as getting liquidated (complete loss of capital if the market swings too far in the wrong direction).

-Binance offers the biggest selection of tradable cryptocurrencies of tokens compared to other exchanges of its magnitude.
+Binance offers the biggest selection of tradable cryptocurrencies or tokens compared to other exchanges of its magnitude.
 This is one of the reasons why they are so successful and popular with crypto traders everywhere.
 Their coin pairings – even for some of the more obscure, lower-ranked altcoins – tend to have a lot of trading volume and liquidity as compared to many other exchanges, meaning quite often there simply isn’t a better place to get a good deal when it comes to buying or selling cryptocurrencies.

 With support for about 175 coins/tokens and 600 different pairings, it is unreasonable to list every crypto and its pairings for the sake of this guide.
-However, what we can do is list some coins whose #1 exchange by volume and liquidity (as determined by the Coinmarketcap.com) is Binance.
+However, what we can do is list some coins whose #1 exchange by volume and liquidity (as determined by the market cap) is Binance.
 This means you probably won’t find a better deal on an exchange for these coins anywhere else the web has to offer.

 - Top tier coins: Bitcoin (BTC), Ethereum (ETH), Ripple (XRP), EOS (EOS), Bitcoin Cash (BCH), Litecoin (LTC), Chainlink (LINK), Binance Coin (BNB), Stellar (XLM), Cardano (ADA), Monero (XMR), Dash (DASH), TRON (TRX), Tezos (XTZ)